 - Reese’s Pieces: The star of these blondies.
 If you love the added texture they provide in these blondies, you’ll also enjoy them in this peanut butter pie.
 (Have you tried that one yet?
 It’s an absolute must for any peanut butter lover.)

-After the thick batter comes together in just one bowl, fold in the Reese’s Pieces, spread into your prepared 9×13-inch baking pan, and sprinkle some extra candies on top for good measure.
+After the thick batter comes together in your mixing bowl, fold in the Reese’s Pieces, spread into your prepared 9×13-inch baking pan, and sprinkle some extra candies on top for good measure.
 Pop them in the oven and they’re done in half an hour.
 (Well, except for the hard part… waiting for them to cool.)

-The next time you need a dessert pronto, or just have a mega peanut butter craving that needs curing, reach for this recipe.
+The next time you need an easy-to-make crowd-pleasing dessert, or just have a mega peanut butter craving, reach for this recipe.

 More Blondies to Love: